arvind6599/datastory/index.md

 ##### lifetime of an actor in a genre - first movie to last movie-->

-# Do Actors stick to the same genre in the current generation ?
+# What about the current generation?

 Having studied the trends in actor experience and audience perference over past generation, we are now going to study the GenZ movie industry.